pintub/dataStructure-algo/Trie.md

     - Insert all words to Trie Version-1, Time= O(#AllCharsOfWord)
     - For all words, check if all prefixes present, i.e. booleanFlag True at all steps(Except Root) till end of word, Time= O(#AllCharsOfWord)
 ##### :rocket: How many Distinct sub-strings in a Given String using TRIE
 - Non-Trie approach: Using two for loop, add all sub-strings in HashSet.
-Time = O(n^2), space= O(n^2 * AvgStringLength)
+Time = O(n^2), space= O(n^2 * AvgStringLength), i.e. n^2 considering each string has approx n sub-srtings
 - Trie approach: Using two for loop, add all sub-strings in Trie and Keep counting number of Trie nodes.
 Time = Same O(n^2), space= Optimized as Trie uses can nodes for same Prefixes, But difficult to count
 ##### :rocket: Given int[] array & int k, find the max(k xor arrayElement)
 - :bulb: How to represent integer in Trie
-  - Convert integer -> 32 bit binary -> 32 char String where each char is 0 or 1. `Note` [need to literally convert to binary-string, instead do binary operations to get/check/set bits](https://takeuforward.org/data-structure/maximum-xor-of-two-numbers-in-an-array/).
-Example 31st bit is num >>> 32
+  - Convert integer -> 32 bit binary -> 32 char String where each char is 0 or 1. `Note` [No need to literally convert to binary-string, instead do binary operations to get/check/set bits](https://takeuforward.org/data-structure/maximum-xor-of-two-numbers-in-an-array/).
+Example 31st bit is num >>> 31
   - <pre>
     Class Node {//Version3 TRIE
         Node[2] bitVsReferenceMap; //size 2 because only 0/1 possible